NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] forget the std::duration stuff.. really not worth the hassle.
 - [x] rename SpiManager -> SpiController
 - [x] insert appropriate delays in TSC2007 read cycle; we have noise problems
 - [x] consider removing all deletions of FreeRTOS objects and switching to heap_1